neutrinojs/neutrino/packages/compile-loader/README.md

 [`Rule.exclude`](https://webpack.js.org/configuration/module/#rule-exclude)
 - `babel` is a [Babel configuration object](https://babeljs.io/docs/usage/api/#options), consumed by babel-loader.
 Use this to set properties such as `presets`, `plugins`, and `env`.
+- `cache` is an object to set options for the [cache-loader](https://github.com/webpack-contrib/cache-loader).

 ## Merging Babel Configuration